 These are often ordered in the later stages of your disease to screen for mineral loss in your bones.

-Treatment Options for Reflex Sympathetic Dystrophy
+Treatment Options For Reflex Sympathetic Dystrophy

 It is a complicated pain illness that can be extremely difficult to manage.
 It is common to start in the hand or foot before spreading to the affected arm or leg.
 The infection can then spread to the contralateral arm or leg.